The ACT and SAT: Which Test Is Right for You?

 Format and Subjects

-The ACT has more sections than the SAT, including multiple-choice questions on:
+The ACT has more sections than the SAT, including multiple choice questions on:

-• English: grammar, punctuation, sentence structure
+• English: grammar, punctuation, and sentence structure

-• Math: algebra, geometry, trigonometry
+• Math: algebra, geometry, and trigonometry

 • Reading: passage comprehension on fiction, humanities, and sciences